InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 #### Getting in

 When visiting your neighbors you will likely not enter their home without knocking or ringing the door bell even if the door is open.
-Likewise in Inner Source as a visitor you won't be able (or invited) to commit directly to any code repository.
+Likewise in InnerSource as a visitor you won't be able (or invited) to commit directly to any code repository.

 Instead when visiting your neighbors you're likely to at least knock on their door.
-Likewise in Inner Source after making your changes to the codebase you'll submit them as a pull request.
+Likewise in InnerSource after making your changes to the codebase you'll submit them as a pull request.
 Much like you wouldn't go about making large changes and what you consider improvments to your neighbors home, in Inner Source you will anticipate and follow the projects collaboration guidelines.
-In turn your hosts will show you the way - in Inner Source that translates to existing trusted committers spending their time to mentor guests.
+In turn your hosts will show you the way - in InnerSource that translates to existing trusted committers spending their time to mentor guests.

 What about those lovely summer parties that you went to?
 Likely before going there was some planning ahead of time to choose the right date and time, to prepare enough food or have that contributed by the guests.
-The same happens for bigger changes in Inner Source projects: Before making large modifications a project is likely to first ask you to submit an issue describing your need and your proposed solution.
+The same happens for bigger changes in InnerSource projects: Before making large modifications a project is likely to first ask you to submit an issue describing your need and your proposed solution.
 Spending some time on an intial design instead of jumping right into the implementation here saves contributors from having to